nav/rbac-abac/README.md

 This file contains all the policies that can be applied when enforcing set of rules defined in the file above.

+### entities.py

+This file contains Entites to be used in the authorization domain.

+### conftest.py

+This file contains test fixtures used by `pytest`.

 ### tests.py

-This file is a specification and implementation of Subjects, Resources, and Actions.
-It includes tests to verify and validate rules evaluated by Casbin.
+This file contains tests  to verify and validate rules evaluated by Casbin engine.

 ## Run tests